This analysis of Golar LNG aims for explaining the business of Golar and the opportunity we identify at its current price. (18/04/20)

-Golar is one of the world’s largest independent owners and operators of marine-based LNG midstream infrastructure – active in the liquefaction, transportation and regasification of natural gas.
+Golar LNG is one of the world’s largest independent owners and operators of marine-based LNG midstream infrastructure – active in the liquefaction, transportation and regasification of natural gas.
+Golar started as an LNG shipping company, but it has become an infrastructure company from 2016.

 |Market Capitalization||600 mill $|